gerryvel/RoomSensor/README.md

 - Register 2, read, humidity
 - Register 3, read, altitude
 - Register 4, read, voltage (batterie)
-- Register 5, read/write, Set "True" from client: enable Deep-Sleep-Modus for xx sec
+- Register 10, read/write, Set "True" from client: enable Deep-Sleep-Modus for xx sec
-- Register 6, read/write, Deepsleep-Time in sec
+- Register 11, read/write, Deepsleep-Time in sec
+- Register 15, read/write, calibraton value temperature
+- Register 16, read/write, calibraton value pressure
+- Register 17, read/write, calibraton value humidity

 The 12 Volt is reduced 10-26 Volt to 5 Volt with a DC Step-Down_Converter for connect to wired power.
 Also is a Batterie inserted in the housing and measurement for this voltage.